-To learn more concerning snorkeling, including helpful suggestions and tips skilled divers as well as beginners, check out this detailed Caribbean scuba diving article.
+To learn more concerning snorkeling, including helpful suggestions and tips for both "old pros" and beginners, read this extensive Caribbean diving page.

 The breathtaking underwater scenery off the coast of Barbados is truly spectacular.
 While you're beneath the waves, remember a few important safety considerations for both snorkelers and divers.